If there is one dish that I really liked in Vietnam it's "Cá kèo chay", which you could (more or less) translate to vegan fish.

 Spicy Seaweed Tofu Rolls

-- 2 blocks about 250g fried tofu, store-bought or homemade
+- 2 blocks fried tofu store-bought or homemade

 - 2 nori sheets sushi seaweed sheets